artefactual/archivematica-docs/admin-manual/installation-setup/installation/install-ansible.rst

    * Archivematica: `<http://192.168.168.198>`_.
    * Storage Service: `<http://192.168.168.198:8000>`_.

-   The credentials can be found in the `vars-singlenode-1.15.yml`.
+   The credentials can be found in the vars-singlenode-|version|.yml file.

 .. _ansible-deploy-dev-branches: